Reducing acrylamide

 The compliance tool and our Acrylaway® range make compliance simpler, save time and give you peace of mind.

 Watch our webinar to find out what impact the legislative activity in EU has on your baked goods.
-The panel also shares a simple, efficient way to check your products’ compliance and let you know what steps you can take to go well beyond compliance in a broad range of applications.
+The panel also shares a simple, efficient way to check your products’ compliance and let you know what steps you can take to go well beyond compliance and keep acrylamide levels low in a broad range of applications.
 The webinar is hosted by Univar Solutions.

 biscuits